UnkwUsr/matterbridge-simplex/README.md

 * files not yet supported, but currently it can send images preview from simplex chat to matterbridge
-* matterbridge version should be higher than `1.26.0` (although this is current latest release, so you have to build matterbridge from master branch)
+* matterbridge version should be higher than `1.26.0` (although at this moment latest release is exactly `1.26.0`, so you have to build matterbridge from master branch, which have fixes for api endpoint)

 ## Preparation